Danny Antonucci: Awards and nominations

 Antonucci's first solo work Lupo the Butcher was a successful short and is considered to be a cult classic.
 Eric Fogel, creator of Celebrity Deathmatch, stated that Lupo the Butcher "opened [his] eyes to a world of animation that was strictly for grownups and inspired [him] to pursue a career path that was a bit more... twisted".
 Throughout his career, Antonucci received a number of awards.
 He worked on a number of award-winning commercials for Converse, ESPN and Levi's.
 In 1998, for his work on Cartoon Sushi, Antonucci received a National Cartoonists Society Division Award for Television Animation.
 Ed, Edd n Eddy received various awards and nominations; for his work on the series, he won a Reuben Award for Best Television Animation in 1999 and a Leo Award for Best Director in an Animated Production or Series in 2000.
 With an almost 11-year run, it remains the longest running original Cartoon Network series and Canadian-made animated series to date.
 It was also Cartoon Network's most popular series among boys ages 2–11.
 Bob Higgins, head of WildBrain, considered Ed, Edd n Eddy to be a "landmark in animation".
-Joe Murray, famous for creating the animated series Rocko's Modern Life and Camp Lazlo, called Antonucci "one of the founders and mainstays of modern animation".
+Joe Murray, known for creating the animated series Rocko's Modern Life and Camp Lazlo, called Antonucci "one of the founders and mainstays of modern animation".